How to Calculate Your Body Mass Index (BMI)

-BMI is an indirect measure of body fat, but is more convenient than some direct measures of body fat, such as underwater weighing, or dual energy x-ray absorptiometry.2 BMI is also important because the use of many weight loss drugs are based on a whether a person has reached a certain BMI.
+BMI is an indirect measure of body fat, but is more convenient than some direct measures of body fat, such as underwater weighing, or dual energy x-ray absorptiometry.
+BMI is also important because the use of many weight loss drugs are based on a whether a person has reached a certain BMI.

-- waist circumference
+- Waist circumference

-The National Heart, Lung, and Blood Institute guidelines recommend that these additional two predictors should be used in addition to BMI to assess weight-related health risk.3
+The National Heart, Lung, and Blood Institute guidelines recommend that these predictors should be used to assess weight-related health risk.

 People with increased muscularity may have a high BMI not necessarily due to excessive body fat, and these BMIs would typically fall in overweight range.
-However, muscle builders with BMIs in the obese range will usually have a large percentage of body fat.4
+However, muscle builders with BMIs in the obese range will usually have a large percentage of body fat.

-To calculate a BMI:
+To calculate your BMI:

-- Multiply weight in pounds by 703.
+- Multiply weight in pounds by 703

 - Divide that answer by height in inches